Elementary School Handbook

 The school will not be responsible for any money or valuable items lost, stolen, or damaged at school, on the school buses, or during a school-sponsored activity or field trip.

 At the elementary level, it is recommended that students do not bring any portable electronic devices to school.
 Repeated problems will result in the parent/guardian being responsible to pick up the device at school.
-If a student brings a portable electronic device to school, DURING THE SCHOOL DAY, ALL DEVICES MUST BE TURNED OFF AND KEPT IN THE STUDENT’S BOOKBAG.
-As with all other valuables, the school is not responsible for lost or stolen property.
+If a student brings a portable electronic device to school,

-Many teachers establish a policy limiting the amount of money students may take on field trips in order to buy snack items or souvenirs.
+Many teachers establish a policy limiting the amount of money students may take on field trips to buy snack items or souvenirs.
 Nevertheless, responsibility for any cash or valuable items rests solely with the student and their family.

 Security

 For the safety of our students and staff, all parents/guardians and guests are required to sign in at the office when school is in session, present a valid government ID to be checked against the District’s RAPTOR system and wear a special badge during their time on campus.
 Any person not wearing the necessary identification will be asked to report to the office to sign in and secure a badge.
-Parents/guardians may not proceed to a playground area or any part of the building without first stopping at the office.
-This policy applies to our many volunteers, as well as families attending meetings during the school day.
-All visitors must enter through the main doors.

 School Calendar